Frequently Asked Questions

 When does the next cohort begin?

-The next cohort will begin in Summer (June) 2013.
+The next cohort will begin in Summer (May or June).

 Is a master's degree required for applying to the doctoral program?